[Faculty Handbook Category #1]

 A. Initiation and Purpose of the Inquiry

-Following the preliminary assessment, if the Responsible Institutional Officer determines that the allegation provides sufficient information to allow specific follow-up, involves PHS support, and falls under the definition of research misconduct, he or she will initiate the inquiry process.
+Following the preliminary assessment, if the RIO determines that the allegation provides sufficient information to allow specific follow-up, involves PHS support, and falls under the definition of research misconduct, he or she will initiate the inquiry process.
 At the time of or before initiating the inquiry, the College will make a good faith effort to notify the respondent in writing.
 If the respondent is unknown at the time of the inquiry or if additional respondents are identified the College will provide written notice.

 The purpose of the inquiry is to conduct an initial review of the evidence to determine whether to conduct an investigation.
 It is not a full evidentiary review.
-An investigation will be deemed warranted if there are reasonable grounds to believe that the allegations fall with the definition of research misconduct; involves PHS supported activities; and the preliminary evidence suggests that the allegations may have substance.
+An investigation will be deemed warranted if there are reasonable grounds to believe that the allegations fall within the definition of research misconduct; involves PHS supported activities; and the preliminary evidence suggests that the allegations may have substance.

 B. Sequestration of the Research Records